syl20pro/syl20pro/readme.md

 # @Syl20pro in brief

-Hi, there I'm Sylvain. a cool **project manager** 😎 part-time **developer craftmanship, content manager**.
+Hi, there I'm Sylvain. a cool **project/product manager** 😎 with hobbies **software craftmanship and content creator**.
 I'm a Ex manager of socials housing real estate in sensitives areas of Paris area (France). <br> Product minded, I like to have a global view of elements to bring solutions that exceed expectations. 🚀

 ## 📱Contact